cheng11u/NLP_approch_to_language_typology/README.md

 `python -m an_expe.train --config data/config/an_expe/config_gold.json`

 ### Testing
-The training script reports test metrics on an unseen subset of the dataset of size specified by teh split filed of the configuration file.
+The training script reports test metrics on an unseen subset of the dataset of size specified by the split field of the configuration file.
 Testing on a different dataset can be doing using the `an_expe.test` script.
 Like training, it requires a configuration file in order to decide what architecture to use, and will use the weights saved in the `models/best.pt` file.
 The file under the `dataset_path` will be used for testing the model: this means a given model must be tested using the same configuration file it was trained with, simply changing the path of the dataset used for training.

 Example use of the testing script :
 `python -m an_expe.train --config data/config/an_expe/config_gold_fqb.json`